stealth-media/sage/README.md

 │   ├── fonts/            # → Theme fonts
 │   ├── images/           # → Theme images
 │   ├── scripts/          # → Theme javascript
+│       ├── app.js/       # → Main js file.
+│       ├── snippets.js/  # → Library of js snippets that can be copied and used in app.js
 │   ├── less/             # → Theme less styles
+│       ├── common/       # → Commonly used less styles, not particular to a component or page │       ├── components/   # → Component Less style. used in sync with view/components
+│       ├── layouts/      # → Base Layout less styles
+│       └── app.less      # → Main less file. include all new less files here
 │   ├── sass/             # → Theme sass styles
-│   ├── styles/           # → Theme stylesheets
+│       ├── common/       # → Commonly used sass styles, not particular to a component or page │   ├── styles/           # → Theme stylesheets
 │   └── views/            # → Theme templates
 │       ├── components/   # → Component templates
+│       ├── content/      # → Content templates.
+Used for inside wordpress loops
 │       ├── form/         # → Form templates
 │       ├── layouts/      # → Base templates
 │       └── partials/     # → Partial templates